james-gavin/Tutorials/VerifyingCommits.md

 ## Step 4: Export the key to GitHub

+*NOTE: Your email you used for the GPG key has to be the same as your local Git config email.
+The email should be the one you used for GitHub*

 We need to get the public key block.
 To do this run the following command replacing [THIS_KEY_ID] with your key id you copied earlier.

 ```